sarabehnamian/Origins-of-Ancient-Eurasian-Genomes/README.md

 # Origins of Ancient Eurasian Genomes
-We implemented a novel method to date human genomes from the Late Mesolithic to modern times solely from their DNA sequences.
+We presented the Temporal Population Structure (TPS), the first genomic dating machine learning-based method for ancient genomes ranging from the fringes of the Late Mesolithic to modern times.
+Many published ancient genomes lack reliable and direct dates, which results in obscure and contradictory reports.
+Here, we developed TPS, the first DNA-based dating method for ancient genomes ranging from the Late Mesolithic to modern-days, and applied it to 4,158 ancient and 1,307 modern Eurasians.
+We show that TPS predictions align with their known dates and correctly account for kin relationships.